t-ski/flecss/README.md

 ## Modifiers

-Instead of a specifier, a double dash indicated modifier `C` can be used to override a variable style property: `.A_C`.
+Instead of a specifier, a double dash indicated modifier `C` can be used to override a variable style property: `.A--C`.
 Each modifier is therefore linked with global SCSS variable.

+> ℹ️ Modifiers simply override a certain variable.
+They are in fact not standalone like specified classed.
+Like for _BEM_, it is thus required to assign the joint class and modified class name <sub>`❌ .p--large` `✅ .p.p--large`</sub>.

-### Space
+### *️⃣ Space

 The space modifier describes a space unit that applies with all area space-related classes.
-For instance, using `.margin--large` would result in subsequently larger margin compared to just `.margin` (which equals `.margin-medium`).
+For instance, using `.m m--large` would result in subsequently larger margin compared to just `.m` (which equals `.m .m--medium`).

 `--xs` `--extra-small` &emsp; **Extra small spacing.**
 ` --s` `      --small` &emsp; **Small spacing.**